NaveenChittimalla/C-Sharp-Fundamentals/README.md

 ### Syntax
 C# syntax is inspired from C and C++ languages.

-Let's describe syntax using the following program.
+Let's walkthrough the syntax using the following program.

 **Print Hello World! program**